he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/barbarianinstinct/Superstition Instinct.md

 ## Superstitious Resilience (Instinct Ability)

 While raging, you gain a +2 status bonus to all saves against magic.
-Increase your damage from [[Rage]] from 2 to 4 against creatures that can cast spells.
+Increase your damage from [[DATABASE/action/Rage|Rage]] from 2 to 4 against creatures that can cast spells.
 Once every 10 minutes, when you Rage, you regain Hit Points equal to the temporary Hit Points you gain from that Rage action.

 ## Specialization Ability<span class="item-type">7th</span>

-Increase the damage from [[Rage]] from 4 to 8 against creatures that can cast spells.
+Increase the damage from [[DATABASE/action/Rage|Rage]] from 4 to 8 against creatures that can cast spells.
 If you have greater raging specialization, instead increase the damage from Rage to 12 against creatures with spells and 8 against other creatures.

 ## Raging Resistance<span class="item-type">9th</span>